 Below 1st Street is considered to be the Downtown area of Manhattan

 1st to 14th Street contains the general "Village" area.
-The area west of Broadway is Greenwich Village, and to the east is East Village.
+The area west of Broadway is Greenwich Village, and to the east

 14th to 34th Street west of Broadway is Chelsea, known for its large loft apartments and studios.